ovh/docs/pages/platform/databases/mongodb_01_concept_capabilities/guide.pl-pl.md

 - MongoDB 5.0
 - MongoDB 6.0

-MongoDB recommends always installing and using the latest stable version of MongoDB.
+Please refer to the [DBMS lifecycle policy guide](https://help.ovhcloud.com/csm/pl-public-cloud-databases-lifecycle-policy?id=kb_article_view&sysparm_article=KB0048895) for recommendations on version upgrades and end of life announcements of major versions.
+Additionally, MongoDB recommends always installing and using the latest stable version of MongoDB.
 See [MongoDB Versioning](https://docs.mongodb.com/manual/reference/versioning/){.external} for more information.

 ### MongoDB Drivers